-Yes, a thoracic drop is available.
+Yes, a thoracic drop is available on The Cox8® Table.
 If pelvic drop is desired, the patient positioning can be altered so the pelvis is on the bottom/caudal section of the thoracic cushion.
 The manual actuation drop is on the caudal portion of the thoracic cushion.

-Permalink Cox Technic Flexion Distraction and Decompression protocols - examination, diagnosis, treatment - for cervical spine pain conditions is introduced at Part I and built on with more hands-on at Part II.
-Live clinical patient cases are presented at (Fort Wayne-based) Part III courses.
-On occasion, a scheduled weekend Part III course will focus on cervical spine.
+Permalink Cox® Technic Flexion Distraction and Decompression protocols - examination, diagnosis, treatment - for cervical spine pain conditions is introduced at Part I and built on, with more hands-on at Part II.
+Part III courses focus on cervical spine.
+You may also view or take an Online Webinar/Course.... please click here for more information...
+Part IV courses focus on the thoracic spine.
+Honors Courses are topic focused with attendee-case-presentations and current spine literature updates and hands-on demo sessions.
 Permalink Likely.
-National University Of Health Sciences is the continuing education co-sponsoring entity of Cox Seminars put on by F/D Enterprise LLC.
-Continuing Education credits for all 50 states for Part I & Part II & most Part III courses are applied.
+National University Of Health Sciences is the continuing education filing and maintenance entity of Cox® Seminars, put on by F/D Enterprise LLC.
+Continuing Education credits for most US states for Part I & Part II & most Part III courses are applied.
+With enough notice to meet state required deadlines, we can arrange for CE.
 CE credit is not guaranteed.
 Check with your state board to confirm its acceptance of the CE hours.
-Permalink To be certified in Cox Technic Flexion Distraction and Decompression protocols, attend one Part I course & one Part II course and pass the clinical and practical certification exam (only offered at Part II).
-Permalink The Cox Technic Flexion Distraction and Decompression Certification Course Part II is offered only on campus at the National University Of Health Sciences in Lombard, Illinois.
-Permalink Being certified in Cox Technic Flexion Distraction and Decompression protocols affords the chiropractic physician benefits for him/herself, the patient, the profession, the business and the community.
+Permalink To be certified in Cox® Technic Flexion Distraction and Decompression protocols (lumbar spine), you must meet the requirements for Lumbar Spine Certification via the Part I & one Part II courses and pass the clinical and practical certification exam (only offered at Part II).
+To be certified in Cox® Technic Flexion Distraction and Decompression protocols (cervical spine), you must meet the requirements for Cervical Spine Certification (Part III) and pass the associated clinical and practical certification exam.
+To be certified in Cox Technic Flexion Distraction and Decompression protocols (thoracic spine), you must meet the requirement s for Thoracic Spine Certification (Part IV) and pass the associated clinical and practical certification exam.
+Permalink The Cox® Technic Flexion Distraction and Decompression Certification Course (18 hrs CE) Part II is offered only in Fort Wayne, IN.
+The dates are on the schedule page along with the Part I course (12 hrs CE).
+If you want to attend ONLY the Part II course, it starts on Friday at 1pm and ends Sunday at 11am.
+To be Certified, you must take the exam at Part II, which takes place on Saturday.
+Part I starts at 9am Thursday.
+Permalink Being certified in Cox® Technic Flexion Distraction and Decompression protocols affords the chiropractic physician benefits for him/herself, the patient, the profession, the business and the community.

 - Confidence in caring for the most severe as well as most routine low back patients.